 Carving cups and bowls from various types of cedar present some unique challenges due to the wood’s brittle nature.
 A unique example of a typical wooden utensil in cedar is the kuksa traditionally made from a birch burl.
 It has Nordic origins, but today you can find these in all wood varieties, including cedar.

-Cedar carved signboards have long been a popular choice among wood lovers.
+Cedar has long been a popular choice among wood lovers.
 It has given rise to a significant industry in the woodworking world.
 Woodworkers make carved signboards from different types of wood, as well as cedar.

 Knives with cedar handles occupy a position of pride in many a kitchen.
 The striated grain pattern, coupled with a beautifully polished surface makes an attractive-looking knife.